How To Train Your Dog To Walk On A Leash

 Once your dog is comfortable with the leash and can walk beside you indoors, it’s time to transition to walking on a loose leash outside.

-See also The Benefits Of Clicker Training For Dogs
+See also The Best Clicker Training Techniques For Dogs

 Choosing an appropriate walking pace